 Sometimes I forget what types of recipes I've shared on this site before.
 Like, there have been a number of instances in which I've pulled a recipe at the last minute after realizing I posted something almost identical three or so years ago.
 I always think I have a good handle on my content, but at this point I'm well past 700 recipes, so I guess it makes sense that I forget a thing or two.

 Anyhow, a few weeks ago a friend mentioned having mushroom tacos at a Mexican restaurant and I thought that was the best idea ever.
 I had to come up with a mushroom taco recipe of my own.
-I totally forgot that I’ve already shared not one but two(!) mushroom taco recipes on this site (here and here, in case you were wondering).
+I totally forgot that I've already shared a mushroom taco recipe on this site (here in case you were wondering).

 But in my defense, this one is different.
 The former two are both portobello mushroom steaky taco-type recipes.
 This time we're talking about super-tender melt-in your mouth mushrooms carnitas tacos, and they're kind of mind blowing.